 Deconstruction Works Specializing in the salvage and reuse (green demolition) of houses, outbuildings, and commercial interiors in Vermont and New Hampshire.

 ReSOURCE "ReSOURCE's mission is to meet community and individual needs through (1) education and job skills training, (2) environmental stewardship, and (3) economic opportunities."
-ReSOURCE has stores in Burlington, Barre, and Morrisville.
+ReSOURCE has stores in Barre, Burlington, Hyde Park, and Williston.
 Click here for their addresses and hours of operation.

 Annual Re-use Sales Plan ahead and make donations to these events.